Hyperbolic times in Minkowski space: The standard time coordinate in Minkowski space

-One typically introduces time and space coordinates $T=(U+V)/2$ and $X=(V-U)/2$ with the range $|T|+|X| \in[-\pi/2,\pi/2]$.
-The Penrose diagram on the right panel of Fig.~\ref{fig:standard} is drawn in these coordinates.
-The conformal boundary is the zero set of the conformal factor given by $|U| = |V| = \pi/2$, or $|T|+|X|=\pi/2$.
+One typically introduces time and space coordinates, $T=U+V$ and $X=V-U$, with the range $|T|+|X| \in[0,\pi]$, to draw the Penrose diagram (right panel of Fig.~\ref{fig:standard}).
+The conformal boundary is the zero set of the conformal factor given by $|U| = |V| = \pi/2$, or $|T|+|X|=\pi$.
 This boundary is not part of Minkowski space but represents the asymptotic limit of its geodesics.
-In particular, spacelike geodesics end at spatial infinity, $i^0_{\{R,L\}} = \{T=0, X=\pm \pi/2\}$; timelike geodesics end at timelike infinity, $i^\pm = \{T=\pm \pi/2, X=0\}$; and null geodesics end at null infinity denoted by $\scri^\pm_{\{R,L\}}$.
+Spacelike geodesics end at spatial infinity, $i^0_{\{R,L\}} = \{T=0, X=\pm \pi\}$; timelike geodesics end at timelike infinity, $i^\pm = \{T=\pm \pi, X=0\}$; and null geodesics end at null infinity denoted by $\scri^\pm_{\{R,L\}}$.
 Null infinity is also called scri for the ``script I" symbol $\scri$ used to denote it.

-The main advantage of conformal compactification is that it replaces asymptotic limits such as $x\to\infty$ or $u\to\infty$ with local analysis at the boundary.
+A big advantage of conformal compactification is that it replaces asymptotic limits such as $x\to\infty$ or $u\to\infty$ with local analysis at the boundary.
 Penrose coordinates perform this compactification along the null coordinates so that null rays are straight lines at 45 degrees.
-The Penrose diagram of Minkowski space is discussed in most textbooks on relativity, and Fig.~\ref{fig:standard} is familiar to most practitioners \cite{wald1984general, blau2011lecture, carroll2019spacetime, vano2023conformal}.
+The Penrose diagram of Minkowski space is discussed in many textbooks on relativity \cite{wald1984general, blau2011lecture,carroll2019spacetime}.
 An advanced discussion of conformal methods in general relativity can be found in the monograph \cite{kroon2017conformal}.

 Penrose coordinates for time $T$ and space $X$ are not direct compactifications of the standard coordinates $t$ and $x$.
 There is an intermediary step involving null directions.
 It is instructive to see why direct compactification does not work.
 Setting $t=\tan \bar{t}$ and $x=\tan \bar{x}$, we get